adwilson/generator-reallysimplehtml/README.md

 # Really Simple HTML generator

-Let's you quickly setup a really really basic HTML file with nothing more than a basic structure and a few meta tags.
+Let's you quickly setup a really really basic HTML file with nothing more than a basic structure and a few meta tags, and optionally, jQuery.

 To use you need to have [node](https://nodejs.org/download/) and [yo](http://yeoman.io/learning/index.html) installed.